wics-uw/website/content/pages/constitution.md

 ## iii.
 Values ##

-1. *Inclusiveness*: The undergraduate commitee is committed to fostering an inclusive environment in which women of all backgrounds will feel welcome, and to which they can contribute.
+1. *Inclusivity:* The undergraduate commitee is committed to fostering an inclusive environment in which women of all backgrounds will feel welcome, and to which they can contribute.

-2. *Humility*: The committee will acknowledge and respect the perspectives of those with experiences different to ours, and will strive to understand and incorporate these perspectives.
+2. *Humility:* The committee will acknowledge and respect the perspectives of those with experiences different to ours, and will strive to understand and incorporate these perspectives.

-3. *Respect*: All members of the community will be treated with respect, regardless of difference in opinions and values.
+3. *Respect:* All members of the community will be treated with respect, regardless of difference in opinions and values.

-4. *Transparency*: As leaders, our actions and decision-making must be visible to promote accountability, and all decision-making will be open and well-documented within the committee and with the public when possible.
+4. *Transparency:* As leaders, our actions and decision-making must be visible to promote accountability, and all decision-making will be open and well-documented within the committee and with the public when possible.

-5. *Honesty*: The committee will foster an environment to promote honest disclosure.
-All community members should feel free to voice their opinions and feelings.
-We acknowledge that everyone makes mistakes: honest disclosure and taking responsibility will always be supported.
+5. *Accountability:* The committee will foster an environment to promote honest disclosure and constructive criticism.
+All community members should feel safe to voice their opinions and feelings for the interest of the community.
+We understand that everyone makes mistakes, and we strongly encourage acknowledging them, taking responsibility, and working to fix them.

+6. *Consensus-building:* Decisions should be made with teamwork and the affirmative support of the committee.
+Committee members will seek feedback on their proposals and work to build consensus among the committee before bringing decisions to group discussion.
+Members also commit to providing constructive feedback and actively engaging with their peers' ideas.

-6. *Technical Excellence*: The committee acknowledges that its fundamental goal is to support diversity in technical work, and members will strive to achieve excellence in this work themselves.
+7. *Technical Excellence:* The committee acknowledges that its fundamental goal is to support diversity in technical work, and members will strive to achieve excellence in this work themselves.